This good practice advice will help your buying staff simplify contract management and remain fully informed about your school’s position.

 The summary should cover details about the:

-- relationship between the school and supplier
+- relationship between your school and supplier

 - service to be delivered by the supplier